Brooks98/Senior-Design-305/CurrentControlTest/readme.txt

+Github Tips:

 To create directory create a file as /foldername/filename.txt

+A readme.txt is automatically displayed when it's directory is pulled up

 Issues: Need to alter Adafruit INA_219 Library.
 Will do a workaround to get it portable for easier group testing